 I was ten when I received my first map of Africa from a National Geographic, I was obsessed with it.
 I traced the lines over Mount Kilimanjaro, imagined being in the African Rainforest breathing in the luscious greenery, on a safari overlooking the lions roaming the pride lands, or in the Sahara sleeping under the stars.
 I made a promise to myself from an early stage in life, that I would do whatever it takes to travel and see these incredible places, and extraordinary cultures that the world had to offer.

 Fast forward to college, and things are different.
 I'm working through those emotions but now in a healthier way: through therapy.
 And I decide I need a change.
 I've always been a motivation to myself, I wake myself out of dumb moments and work myself through painful ones.
 At the end of the day, I believe you are your number one motivator.
 If you don't believe in yourself why should anyone else?
-I grew antsy to fulfill those passions of mine however.
+I grew antsy to fulfill these passions.
 I wanted, no, needed to travel.
 I began looking at study abroad programs.
-I signed up for just about every program in Africa to see if I would get into them.
-My dad just about had a heart attack, so I scaled back and looked into other programs.
+I signed up for just about every program in Africa with high hopes.
+My dad just about had a heart attack (not a fan of his only daughter heading to this continent solo), so I scaled back and looked into other programs.
 Believe it or not Semester At Sea was shown to me on my Instagram at one point as I was searching through people's travel photos.
-Semester At Sea, besides being the best program ever to exist in this world, is an eye opening experience where you live on a ship for 4 months and dock in approx. 14 countries (give or take, it changes often).
-I chose obviously the program choice that would go to Africa at some point and my dad seemed to calm down a bit.
+Semester At Sea, besides being the most incredible program to exist ever in this world (too much?), is an eye opening experience where you live on a ship for 4 months and dock in approx. 14 countries (give or take, it changes often).
+I chose obviously the program choice that would go to Africa at some point and my dad gave me the okay.

 When he was my age, my father decided to set sail around the world on his own, using the stars and some maps to navigate his way around.
 At the time his mother, my grandmother, thought he was absolutely insane but no one could stop him from pursuing his dreams.
 Starting off in Tahiti, he finished the trip in Hawaii where he met my mother.
 Thus I was born and raised in Hawaii.